emangulo/kickball-rules/README.md

 2. The overthrow rule does not count when throwing the ball at the runner.
 If a player attempts to hit the runner with the ball, and misses, the player may advance past the one extra base.

 ### Ball out of play - two bases maximum
-If a ball falls out of natural play (into the streets in a dug out, into a trash can, etc) regardless whether a player threw the ball or it was kicked, the runners are only allowed to advance a maximum of 2 bases.
+If a ball falls out of natural play (into the streets in a dug out, into a trash can, etc.) regardless of whether a player threw the ball or it was kicked, the runners are only allowed to advance a maximum of 2 bases.
 1. If the ball falls out of play and it is deemed intentional by the ump as an effort to prematurely end the play, it is the ump’s discretion to decide if the play should be allowed to continue.

 ### Pinch runners (only in league play, not tournament)
 If a kicker can kick, but not run, they may have a runner for them.
 This runner is the player in the lineup who made the last out.
 In the first inning, the last kicker in the kicking order shall be the courtesy runner.
-The pinch runner must start to the right of the back of the kicker’s box. (left foot on the back cone).
+The pinch runner must start to the right of the back of the kicker’s box.
+(Left foot on the back cone).

 If a kicker utilizes a pinch runner, they may not run for themselves for the remainder of the game.
 If the pinch runner advances before the ball is kicked, it will be considered a foul ball.

 If the kicker interferes with play of the ball as the pinch runner is advancing, the runner will be considered out.
 1. Interference includes obstruction of play, touching the ball, moving forward from the kicker’s box (as opposed to moving towards the dugout), or blocking the umpire's ability to make a call.
-2. If the pinch runner is out of order (i.e. not the last out or the last person on the kicking lineup in the case of the first kick of the game), play will be considered the same as kicking out of order and the kicker will be out.
+2. If the pinch runner is out of order (For instance, not the last out or the last person on the kicking lineup in the case of the first kick of the game), play will be considered the same as kicking out of order and the kicker will be out.

 ## Playoffs or multiple games